DArcMattr/dotfiles/README.md

 ## Requirements & Assumptions

-Some of these will be installed via the install scripts or apt-get below.
+Some of these will be installed via the install scripts or `apt` below.

 * Root access via `sudo`
 * The variables `$XDG_CONFIG_HOME`, `$XDG_CACHE_HOME`, `$XDG_DATA_HOME` are